 If an image is worth a thousand words, a map is worth a thousand more.
 If your efforts are scattered around the world, working on various locations and projects, there is no better visualization tool than a map to effortlessly showcase what has been done, or will be done.
 For example, a map can show all the locations of environmental cleanup events, places to sign petitions, protected habitats, illegal landfills, emergency centers and anything else that comes to mind, to deliver the information in the best possible way, directly to your audience.

 Scenario 1: Create an interactive and fully branded Map Portal which can be set up in less than half an hour.
 The Map Portal can have its domain, and you can use it to effectively deliver a message across various platforms (for example, you can embed it on different sites and landing pages).

 Scenario 2: Launch a Crowdsourcing campaign where you can get donors around the world to pledge for your cause.
 One great example is this Dance of Kindness Crowdsourcing Portal.

 2. Delivering Results to the Public and Sponsors

-Scenario 2: If data is sensitive or you want to address specific people or organizations, you can also fully control what you want to deliver and to whom via the Map Viewer application for private access to your maps and projects.
+Scenario 2: If your data is sensitive or you want to address specific people or organizations, you can fully control what you want to deliver and to whom via the Map Viewer application for private access to your maps and projects.

 3. Microvolunteering, Building Networks, Engaging Citizens and Local Communities in your Initiatives